abdullahAbusabba/Linux-intro-cli-task/README.md

 -	Get the data and time in Dubai using CLI?
 -	Store calendar output to a file called calender.txt
 -	Use this command echos “Oh there is an error” then save the error(output) if appears to file called logs.txt

+## Additional Challenge:

+- Use crontab to run a script that will save the output of the uptime each minute in script_log.txt.

+## Submission:

+- After finishing the task take screen shot of the script and the output after run the script.
+- Then upload the pictures to the forked repo and then create a pull request.

+Command: ` Command ` <br/>
+Output: -------------------

  After every task write the command you used and the output you got in this README.md file